 ACM5351 and ACM5452 Clinic Observation II (4 Units)

-These two courses allow students to observe patient care in the college’s clinic or a preceptor observation site.
-Students observer patient care and may have the opportunity to assess tongue and pulse.
-Students continue to observe the provider’s greeting and intake, pulse palpation, tongue and face inspection, diagnosis and treatment, charting, and the clean needle technique procedures within the clinic setting.
+These two courses allow students to observe patient care in the college’s clinic or at a preceptor observation site.
+Students observe patient care and may have the opportunity to assess tongue and pulse.
+Students continue to observe the provider’s greeting and intake, pulse palpation, tongue and face inspection, diagnosis and treatment, charting and the clean needle technique procedures within the clinic setting.
 Students also have the opportunity to discuss cases and treatment strategies with the provider

 ACM6151 and ACM6152 Clinic Trainee I (4 Units)